Glutamic acid: NMR spectroscopy

-In recent years, there has been much research into the use of residual dipolar coupling (RDC) in nuclear magnetic resonance spectroscopy (NMR).
-A glutamic acid derivative, poly-γ-benzyl-L-glutamate (PBLG), is often used as an alignment medium to control the scale of the dipolar interactions observed.
+Poly-γ-benzyl-L-glutamate (PBLG), a glutamic acid derivative, is often used as an alignment medium to control the scale of the dipolar interactions observed in the use of residual dipolar coupling (RDC) in nuclear magnetic resonance spectroscopy (NMR).

 Glutamate and aging

-Brain glutamate levels tend to decline with age, and may be a useful as a marker of age-related diseases of the brain.
+Brain glutamate levels tend to decline with age, and may be useful as a marker of age-related diseases of the brain.

 Pharmacology

 The drug phencyclidine (more commonly known as PCP or 'Angel Dust') antagonizes glutamic acid non-competitively at the NMDA receptor.
 For the same reasons, dextromethorphan and ketamine also have strong dissociative and hallucinogenic effects.
 Acute infusion of the drug eglumetad (also known as eglumegad or LY354740), an agonist of the metabotropic glutamate receptors 2 and 3) resulted in a marked diminution of yohimbine-induced stress response in bonnet macaques (Macaca radiata); chronic oral administration of eglumetad in those animals led to markedly reduced baseline cortisol levels (approximately 50 percent) in comparison to untreated control subjects.
 Eglumetad has also been demonstrated to act on the metabotropic glutamate receptor 3 (GRM3) of human adrenocortical cells, downregulating aldosterone synthase, CYP11B1, and the production of adrenal steroids (i.e. aldosterone and cortisol).
-Glutamate does not easily pass the blood brain barrier, but, instead, is transported by a high-affinity transport system.
+Glutamate does not easily pass the blood–brain barrier, but, instead, is transported by a high-affinity transport system.
 It can also be converted into glutamine.

-Glutamate toxicity can be reduced by antioxidants, and the psychoactive principle of cannabis, tetrahydrocannabinol (THC), and the non psychoactive principle cannabidiol (CBD), and other cannabinoids, is found to block glutamate neurotoxicity with a similar potency, and thereby potent antioxidants.
+Glutamate toxicity can be reduced by antioxidants, and the psychoactive principle of cannabis, tetrahydrocannabinol (THC), and the non-psychoactive principle cannabidiol (CBD), and other cannabinoids, is found to block glutamate neurotoxicity with a similar potency, and thereby potent antioxidants.